-- 1. The right to inspect and review the student's education records within 45 days after the day the school receives a request for access.
-A student should submit to the registrar or other appropriate official, a written request that identifies the records the student wishes to inspect.
+1. The right to inspect and review the student's education records within 45 days after the day the school receives a request for access.
+A student should submit a written request to the registrar or other appropriate official, that identifies the records the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the school official shall advise the student of the correct official to whom the request should be addressed. - 2.
-The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.